-Before diving into the decision between salary and equity, it’s important to understand how they differ in the short-term, as well as how they may pay off down the road.
+Before diving into the decision between salary and equity, it’s important to understand how they differ in the short-term and they may pay off down the road.

-Salary is the easier one, as it’s simply cash in your pocket today, which you can use how you’d like.
-Whether it’s put towards your living expenses or invested somewhere, it’s crystal clear how much a salary is worth today, and you can even estimate how much money invested today will be worth in a number of years.
+Salary is the easier one.
+It’s simply cash in your pocket today, which you can use how you’d like.
+Whether for your living expenses or investments, it’s crystal clear how much a salary is worth today.
+You can even estimate how much money an investment will be worth in a number of years.

-- It’s not the number of shares that counts, but the percent ownership that those shares represent.
-Ask the hiring manager for each role for the company’s number of shares outstanding and calculate the percent ownership each offer would represent.
-Compare these numbers, not number of shares – when weighing competing offers.4 questions to ask when deciding between salary and equity
+Finally, it’s not the number of shares that counts, but the percent ownership those shares represent.
+When weighing multiple offers, determine the number of outstanding shares at each company to calculate the percent ownership each offer would represent.
+Compare these numbers – not the number of shares – when weighing competing offers.4 questions to ask when deciding between salary and equity

-It can be exhilarating—not to mention a great learning experience—to join an early startup, but you’ll typically see much lower salaries paired with higher equity stakes, as the smaller the company, the lower the chances they’ve raised (or made) tons of cash.
-Take a look at your own expenses to determine the minimum salary you’d be able to accept, particularly if you’re living in an expensive tech hub like San Francisco, where living expenses can eat up a huge chunk of your income.
+Calculate your own expenses to determine the minimum salary you’d be able to accept, particularly if you’re living in an expensive tech hub like San Francisco, where living expenses can eat up a large chunk of your income.

 If your equity is on a typical four-year vesting schedule, you won’t have the option to purchase any shares before year one, and the remainder will take an additional three years to vest.
 If you know you have a big move ahead, you’re planning on going back to school, or otherwise don’t expect to be with the company for long, be sure to factor that into your considerations.